naheim/rTutorials/manipulatedf.md

 setwd("c:/path/to/my/directory/") # Windows.
 ````

 Once you set the working directory, you are ready to read in the file.
 To read in the file we are going to use the read.delim() function.
 This function reads in a tab-delimited file and stores it in your current R session as a data frame, if you assign it to a data object.
 So far in the examples, we have used simple single letter names for data objects (e.g., x, d).
 These names are not very informative, so I encourage you to give your data objects meaningful names.
 There are a couple of hare rules for data object names that you must follow.
 1) never start an object name with a number: data3 is okay, 3data is not.
 2) Do not include any spaces in the object name.
 3) The only two special characters you can include are the period (.) and underscore (\_): ``my.data`` and ``my_data`` are good names, ``my/Data`` is not.
 Using multiple word object names is a fine practice and there are several ways you can do this.
 I suggest picking one and sticking with it throughout your code.
-The first is using what id called 'cammel case', in which the first word is lower case and the first letter of all other words is upper case with no spaces, e.g., ``myNewData``.
+The first is using what id called 'camel case', in which the first word is lower case and the first letter of all other words is upper case with no spaces, e.g., ``myNewData``.
 The second is using underscores as in ``my_new_data``.
 Finally you can use periods, which is as far as I can tell uniquely allowed by R, as in ``my.new.data.
 Again``, pick one format and stick with it.
 Some computer programmers have strong opinions about which format to use, but it is really a personal choice.
 Let’s read in the data file, which I will store in a data frame called sizeData.

 ````r
 sizeData <- read.delim(file='supplementary_data_file.txt')